 The same thing would happen during acute infections if SOD1 was not doing its job by neutralizing the superoxide produced by the immune system.

-When SOD1 is mutated, excess superoxide is allowed to damage cells around them, because the normal mechanism we have to ‘mop it up’ is not functional.
+When SOD1 is mutated and more importantly expressed, excess superoxide is allowed to damage cells around them, because the normal mechanism we have to ‘mop it up’ is not functional.